openstack-infra/system-config/doc/source/firehose.rst

 MQTT Protocol Example
 ---------------------
-Interacting with firehose on the unecrpyted MQTT port is normally pretty easy in most language bindings.
+Interacting with firehose on the unencrypted MQTT port is normally pretty easy in most language bindings.
 Here are some examples that will have the same behavior as the CLI example above and will subscribe to all topics on the firehose and print it to STDOUT.